chenhui0212/orika-core/README.md

 How?
 =====

 Orika uses byte code generation to create fast mappers with minimal overhead.
-Take a look at this simple performance test : http://bit.ly/pJ7n6t

 Want to give Orika a try?
 Check out our new [User Guide](http://orika-mapper.github.com/orika-docs/)